 Good writing, and good luck!

-When I’m not interviewing brilliant business minds and other exceptional people—or writing memoirs and other non-fiction about business, sales, and marketing—I like to play outside and write books about it.
+When I’m not interviewing brilliant business minds and other exceptional people—or writing memoirs and other non-fiction about business, technology, sales, and marketing—I like to play outside and write books about it.
 My recreational guidebooks are available online and in-store at Barnes & Noble, FalconGuides, Globe Pequot, Rowman & Littlefield, REI, Amazon, and many other locations.

 My Guide Books